RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### PICO-8

 PICO-8 Fantasy Console is a game engine developed by [Lexaloffle Games](https://www.lexaloffle.com/pico-8.php) that you need to buy a license to use.
 Doing so will provide you with download links to releases for Linux, macOS and Windows.
+Make sure to use the 64-bit release as the 32-bit release reportedly has some technical issues.
 On macOS and Windows the installation is straightforward, but on Linux you need to place PICO-8 in a location recognized by ES-DE.
 See the [Using manually downloaded emulators on Linux](USERGUIDE-DEV.md#using-manually-downloaded-emulators-on-linux) section of this guide for more details.

 After the emulator has been installed you are ready to add some games.
 There are two ways to play games using PICO-8, either to add them to ES-DE as for any other system, or using the built-in Splore tool to explore and run games all through the PICO-8 user interface.